Aller au contenu

 }

-Just as with our 1st Zabbix server, replace enp0s1 with the interface name of your machine and replace the password with your password and fill in the virtual_ipaddress as used before.
+Just as with our 1st Zabbix server, replace enp0s1 with the interface name of your machine and replace the password with your password and fill in the virtual_ipaddress as done before.

 firewall-cmd --reload